rppicomidi/EZ_USB_MIDI_HOST/README.md

 A new sketch window will open up.
 See the Building Arduino Applications section of the usb_midi_host [README](https://github.com/rppicomidi/usb_midi_host/blob/main/README.md) for for setting up the board parameters.
-Note that native rp2040 hardware example directs Serial output to the Serial1 port, which is rp2040 UART0.
+Note that both examples direct Serial output to the Serial1 port, which is rp2040 UART0.

 # LIBRARY CONFIGURATION and IMPLEMENTATION DETAILS
 Because the Arduino IDE's build system does not support configuring